kingsdigitallab/alice-thornton/frontend/posts/blog/2024-08-23-alice-thornton-visits.md

 > it happened the river proved deeper than we expected it.
 And I kept up my horse as well as I could from standly and so bore up a long time but, when we were gone so far that I could not turn back, the river proved past riding and the bottom could not be come to by the poor mare (which was an excellent mare of my poor brother George Wandesford’s).
 So, I saw myself in such apparent danger and begged of God to assist me and the poor beast I rid on, and to be merciful to me and deliver me out of that death for Jesus Christ his sake, and the poor mare drew up her fore feet and I perceived she did swim.[^1]

-Alice and the horse survived this incident, and the following year, when Alice's sister Katherine had her sixteenth child, this time in Thorpe, Alice was present again.
+Alice and the horse survived this incident and, the following year, when Alice's sister Katherine had her sixteenth child, this time in Thorpe, Alice was present again.
 Sadly on this occasion, Katherine died of postpartum complications, but not until the following month.
 Alice stayed with Katherine as her suffering grew worse, but was sent home by their mother before Katherine died.

 ![A portrait by Anthonie Palamedesz, 1672.]( {{ "/assets/img/posts/eglon_van_der_neer.jpg" | url }} "A portrait by Anthonie Palamedesz,1672."){.media-left}